Sri Lankan diaspora: Philippines

 According to the 2010 census, there are about 146 Sri Lankan expats in the Philippines.
 During the age of Spanish colonialism in the Philippines, Sri Lankans were used as imported slave labour and those slaves interacted with the Minnanese, Tagalogs and Kampaganans of Central Luzon.

 Middle East

 Sri Lankans generally go to the Middle East to find work.
 For Sri Lankans Saudi Arabia is the largest "unskilled and semi-skilled labour" importing country, ahead of Qatar, Kuwait and the United Arab Emirates.

 Lebanon

-There are approximately 80,000 to 90,000 Sri Lankans in Lebanon.
+As of 2025, there were around 7600 Sri Lankans in Lebanon.
 There is a large domestic labour population in Lebanon.

 Qatar

 As of 2016 December, there are 145,256 Sri Lankans living and working in Qatar.

 Saudi Arabia

 As of 2007 there were approximately 400,000 Sri Lankans in Saudi Arabia.
 During January 2010 up until October 56,000 workers have left for Saudi Arabia, however thousands have run away or escaped from their employers due to ill-treatment or when found that they had been duped by unscrupulous job agents.